ikim025/ucr-cs100/textbook/using-bash/nctutorial/README.md

 `-w` specifies a timeout for `netcat` and it has no purpose with the -l option.
 It must be immediately followed by a wait time in seconds.
-From the output, you can see the source IP and port, as well as the destination IP and port.
-We covered my IP and port for some security, but notice at the bottom it said the connection to google was a success!
+From the output, you can see the source IP and port, as well as the destination IP and port. so far, we are covering our IP and port for some security, but notice at the bottom it said the connection to google was a success!
 Yay!
 This is not as useful as checking your own ports, but you might be able to check for some open ports on the computers that serve a website you do not particularly like.
 You can find out more about that on some shadier websites, but as for this tutorial, we will be good little hackers.